 Below screen shows the Monitoring Dashboard for a Platform alarm.

-What to setup for BizTalk Application monitoring
+How to setup BizTalk Application monitoring?

 Before we move to discuss which artifacts to monitor from BizTalk Application alarms, let’s firstly discuss how to organize your BizTalk Application-oriented alarms.
 Basically, there are two ways you can set up your BizTalk Application alarms.